This post may contain affiliate links. Please read my disclosure policy.

 The other great thing about beans is that they’re really cheap, and they’re full of protein and fiber.
 Plus if you buy the canned beans you can literally have dinner on the table in 30 minutes.

 My mom would also make beans with smoked ham a lot, which to this day is one of my favorite dishes.
 I decided to go with smoked sausage here, because I’ve had this smoked sausage in the fridge for a few days now and have been dying to make some beans with it.
 I really do love my beans!
 The great thing about beans is that you can eat it with some great cornbread, or soak up all that juicy goodness with some fresh bread.
 My mom would often make a polenta to go with it too, which is similar to a cornbread, and is used in place of bread.
 This is why I love cooking.
 Good food with family and friends makes for some great memories.

-- 1 lb smoked sausage such as Kielbasa or Kabanos, cut into 1/2 inch slices
+- 1 pound smoked sausage (such as Kielbasa or Kabanos, cut into 1/2 inch slices)

-- 2 tbsp hot sauce such as Sriracha
+- 2 tablespoon hot sauce (such as Sriracha)

 - Heat the olive oil in a Dutch oven or large pot.
 Add the smoked sausage and cook for 5 minutes until the sausage starts to brown.